 Family Fun - Spring / Summer

 Water-based adventures continue at Assiniboine Park, where a mini waterpark complete with sandy beach are part of the wondrous, whimsical Nature Playground, which also boasts giant plantlike creatures that your kids will love.
-After drying off, you’ll spend hours running through the Snakes and Ladders-inspired play area.
+After drying off, you can spend hours running through the Snakes and Ladders-inspired play area.

 Since you’re already at Assiniboine Park, don’t forget to say hi to the polar bears!
 Assiniboine Park Zoo features more than 200 animals — lions and tigers and bears, oh my!
 Journey to Churchill, the world’s most extensive Arctic species exhibit, offers a view of polar bears swimming right overhead that you won’t see anywhere else.

 When thinking of the best places to spend a day outdoors, The Forks tops out most lists.
 Teens will flip when they see The Plaza at The Forks, where skaters and BMXers try out their best moves (this place is so mint that even Tony Hawk has shredded it).
-You can also hop aboard Splash Dash Tours for a riverboat experience that will have the whole family seeing the city from a unique perspective along the Red and Assiniboine Rivers.
+You can also hop aboard Splash Dash Tours for a pontoon boating experience that will have the whole family seeing the city from a unique perspective along the Red and Assiniboine Rivers.

 Just outside the city, you can keep adrenaline junkies happy at A Maze in Corn.
 While the famous corn maze doesn’t open until August, drop by in June for a zip-lining adventure.
-In addition to a view of the humongous field, you will be zipping across six different lines.
-Unleash your competitive spirit on the dual racing line, and take a rickety walk across the rope bridge.
+In addition to a view of the humongous field, you can zip across six different lines or unleash your competitive spirit on the dual racing line, before taking a rickety walk across the rope bridge.
 While you’re there, don’t forget to stop by the petting zoo and enjoy a hayride.

-hit the racetrack at Grand Prix Amusements.
-Rev your
+For high-octane adventures, hit the racetrack at Grand Prix Amusements where you can rev your

 go-kart engines on Grand Prix (ages 10+) and Formula